dokterkats/katDB/README.md

 2. Enter this <a href="https://docs.google.com/forms/d/e/1FAIpQLSeDn0oKex0_4pimI7VM2yDv2NdpnQ5aCRGjnDV5PXSyZYR-ew/viewform?usp=sf_link">form</a>

 ## Future Plans & Goals
 - A website to more easily search for games.
-Similair to for example protonDB.
+Similar to for example protonDB.